yoctoproject/poky/documentation/ref-manual/variables.rst

    :term:`FONT_PACKAGES`
       When inheriting the :ref:`fontcache <ref-classes-fontcache>` class,
       this variable identifies packages containing font files that need to be cached by Fontconfig.
-By default, the ``fontcache`` class assumes that fonts are in the recipe's main package (i.e.
+By default, the :ref:`fontcache <ref-classes-fontcache>` class assumes that fonts are in the recipe's main package (i.e.
       ``${``\ :term:`PN`\ ``}``).
 Use this variable if fonts you
       need are in a package other than that main package.